 Bottom Line: What Direction will EOS Price Take?

 Dan Larimer and Effect Network’s exit from the EOS blockchain piled more pressure on a platform that is already bruised from constant criticism of its DPoS algorithm.
 However, something interesting happened immediately after the two key EOS ecosystem players left, the coin’s price rebounded – fast.
-Experts see this as and proof of the blockchain user’s confidence in the brand.
+Experts see this as proof of the blockchain user’s confidence in the brand.

 Some, however, believe that the impact of Larimer’s exit from the blockchain hasn’t manifested fully, especially after the blockchain’s co-founder announced plans to create a rival product.
 While the blockchain’s popularity may be safe in the short term.
 Its developers must work harder to guarantee the platform’s sustainability and security if they hope to prevent more developers from shifting base, especially when the upcoming Larimer project launches.